Measuring the Graph Concordance of Locally Dependent Observations: Permutation Inference on Graph Concordance

 which is a version of $T$ with the restriction $C(G_n)=0$ imposed.
 For critical values, we use $T_{\pi }$ defined previously, and find a critical value $c_{\alpha ,1}$ as follows:

 which is a one-sided version of $c_{\alpha }$.
 Then we can perform the test by rejecting the null hypothesis if and only if $T_{1}>c_{\alpha ,1}$.

 The null hypothesis is weaker than the exchangeability of $Y$.
-Hence the permutation test preserves finite sample validity only in a special case of the null hypothesis.
+Hence the permutation test does not preserve finite sample validity in all the cases of the null hypothesis.
 The following theorem shows that the permutation test controls the size asymptotically under the null hypothesis.